The Pros And Cons Of Being In A Long-Distance Relationship

 Potential for Jealousy and/or Lies

 As mentioned previously, trust is a must when it comes to long-distance love.
 If one or more partner lacks trust, the relationship is bound to end on a sour note.
-A stable long-distance romance requires making honesty a priority.
+A stable long-distance relationship requires making honesty a priority.
 One or both partners must work through any deep-seated trust issues to make the relationship work long term.

 Life is unpredictable, and some long-distance couples eventually drift apart.
 It can be difficult to maintain a relationship across the miles when the responsibilities of everyday life get in the way.
-Along with prioritizing your relationship, it's important to allow for flexibility.
-If you have a standing phone date with your sweetheart every Tuesday night at 10, but you're invited to a movie with friends, coordinate another time to connect with your partner.
-Maintaining a social life is important, both for you and your long-distance love.
+Along with prioritizing your relationship, it’s important to allow for flexibility.
+If you have a standing phone date with your sweetheart every Tuesday night at 10, but you’re invited to a movie with friends, coordinate another time to connect with your partner.
+Maintaining a social life is important, both for you and your long-distance relationship.